 - Soap – hand and for dishes

 - Paper products – toilet paper, paper towels

 I have found my stockpile to be one of my greatest frugal savings because my stockpile allows me to reap the benefits of my savings throughout the year.

-Do you have a stockpile?
-I’d love to know…what do you keep in your stockpile?
+What do you keep in your food stockpile?